torkilvatne/xslt-pdf-with-modelmapper/README.md

 ## Getting Started

 This is an example of how you can construct easy data mapping between objects, convert it into XML and transform it into a PDF.
 In this way you can easily automate production of PDFs.
+The code also shows how to implement QR codes into the PDF.

 ### Prerequisites